Ada-Developers-Academy/core-unit-3/react-components/hello-world.md

 ### !end-callout

 ![A web browser displaying the default React application.
 It consists of the React logo, a note to "Edit src/App.js and save to reload," and a link to additional resources for learning about React.](../assets/react-components_hello-world-landing.png)
 _Fig.
-The default React application created by `npx create-react-app`_
+The default React application created by `yarn create react-app`_

 <!-- Question 1 -->
 <!-- prettier-ignore-start -->